ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

 The BLAS backend for oneDNN can also be selected using the '--onednn' or '--dnnl' flags:
 For TensorFlow 1.x builds, this defaults to the C++ reference kernels, setting '--dnnl openblas' will use the OpenBLAS libary where possible.
-For TensorFlow 2.x builds, this defaults to using Arm Performance Libraries, but '--onednn reference' and '--onednn openblas' can also be selected to use the reference C++ kernels, or OpenBLAS respectively.
+For TensorFlow 2.x builds, this defaults to using Arm Performance Libraries, but '--onednn reference', '--onednn openblas' or '--onednn acl' can also be selected to use the reference C++ kernels, OpenBLAS, or Compute Library respectively.
 _Note: The oneDNN backend chosen will be apended to the image name: `tensorflow-v$tf_version$onednn_blas`._
 _Note: selecting OpenBLAS will also cause other dependencies (NumPy and SciPy) to be built against OpenBLAS rather than Arm Performance Libraries._